abukosek/cloudy/contract/README.md

-# Cipher smart contract
+# Cloudy smart contract for Cipher ParaTime

-To test the contract on Intel run:
+To test the contract locally on Intel:

 ```
 cargo test